SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/configure-credentials.md

 ### <a name="create-new-credentials">Creating new account credentials</a>

-If you select **Connectivity** for the first time, you are asked to provide the Actility ThingPark URL and credentials which is used for LoRa device provisioning.
+If you select **Connectivity** for the first time, you are asked to provide the Actility ThingPark URL and credentials which are used for LoRa device provisioning.

 Enter the following information: